Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Many came to Him and were saying, “While John performed no sign, yet everything John said about this man was true.”

 We need to ask ourselves: Are we concentrating on the right things?
-Do we concentrate on external manifestations or on truth, sound knowledge, good character, oneness with God in heart and direction?
-These are the critical things.
+Do we concentrate on external manifestations or on truth, sound knowledge, good character, oneness with God in heart and direction, which are the critical things?

 It is when we concentrate on the right things that we are ready to ask God to fill us with His Holy Spirit.
-We want to be faithful to God and we recognise we are weak in ourselves and need to be empowered by the Spirit of God.
-And from time to time, it is helpful to ask the Lord to fill us afresh with the Holy Spirit.
+We seek to be faithful to God, but recognise we are weak in ourselves and need to be empowered by the Spirit of God.
+So we ask God to fill us with His Spirit.
+And from time to time, it is helpful to ask God to fill us afresh with the Holy Spirit.

 Even when we are filled with the Spirit, it is proper for us to ask the Lord to specially empower us for occasions that are especially demanding or more significant.

 Consider an illustration in Acts 4:8.
 Peter was filled with the Holy Spirit at Pentecost, and he was ministering with power (Acts 2 and 3).
 Signs and miracles were being performed through him and he was preaching the gospel with power.
-He was brought before the Council, the Jewish Supreme Court or the Sanhedrin, and they questioned him.
+On one occasion, he was brought before the Council, the Jewish supreme court or the Sanhedrin, and they questioned him.

 Acts 4:7-8